arpitbbhayani/articles/blogs/isolation-forest.md

 ### Why should we detect anomalies?

- - anomalies in credit card transactions could signifyfraudulent use of credit cards
+ - anomalies in credit card transactions could signify fraudulent use
- - An anomalous spot in an as-tronomy image could indicate the discovery of a new star
+ - anomalous spot in an astronomy image could indicate a new star
- - An unusual computer network traffic pattern could standfor an unauthorised access
+ - anomalous network traffic pattern could stand for an attack or an unauthorized access

 # Characteristics of anomalies

- - they are the minority consisting of fewer instances
- - hey have attribute-values that are very different fromthose of normal instance

-In other words, anomalies are‘few and different’, which make them more susceptible to isolation than normal points.
+Since anomalies deviates from normal it means they are few in numbers (minority) and have attribute values that are very different from those of normal.
+The paper nicely puts it as: anomalies are **few and different**.
+These characteristics of anomalies make them more susceptible to isolation than normal points.

 # The usual approach
 Most existing model-based approaches to anomaly de-tection construct a profile of normal instances, then iden-tify instances that do not conform to the normal profile as anomalies.